Greezaaa/settings-utils-lib/projects/settings-utils/README.md

 Stay up to date with all changes, fixes, and improvements in **Settings Utils**.

-### Latest Release: 1.5.1] - 2025-08-25
+### Latest Release: [1.5.2] - 2025-08-26
-####	Added
+### Fixed

-- Exported `SuVisitTrackerService` in the public API so it’s available for external projects.
+- Removed accidental `BrowserModule` import from `SuNotificationComponent`.

-####	Notes
+  - This caused Angular to throw `NG05100: Providers from the BrowserModule have already been loaded`.

-- This fixes an oversight where the service was implemented but not publicly accessible via the package entry points.
+  - `CommonModule` is now used instead to provide common directives without re-registering browser providers.

 The full changelog is available here:
 [View Full Changelog](https://github.com/Greezaaa/settings-utils-lib/blob/main/projects/settings-utils/CHANGELOG.md)